 - Don't smoke or use any tobacco products.

-flap procedure to clean the roots of a tooth and
+- A flap procedure to clean the roots of a tooth and repair bone damage.

 After surgery, you may need to take antibiotics or other medicines to aid healing and prevent infection.